rockset/rockset-js/packages/cli/README.md

  #.
 When you are ready, remove the --dryRun flag to deploy
  #.
 In practice, you should always tag your query lambdas, so that your application can execute them by tag
-$ rockset project:deploy -l commons.QLBar -t dev
+$ rockset local:deploy -l commons.QLBar -t dev
  ›   Warning: Skipping: frontend.QLFrontend
  ›   Warning: Skipping: frontend.l1
  ›   Warning: Skipping: prod.frontend.QLFrontend